Why is chocolate bad for pets?

 How much chocolate is too much?

 You should not give any chocolate to your pet, though sometimes pets can obtain chocolate without you knowing.
 Some chocolates contain more theobromine than others.
 Here is a guide to which chocolate types contain the most theobromine in order of most to least:

-- baking chocolate (worst)
+- baking / cooking chocolate (most)

 - dark chocolate

 - white chocolate (least)

 What to do if your pet eats chocolate